 Fritz then requested access to lobbying communications from the Department during the 2016 legislative session, and the Department refused to provide them.
 Fritz then filed this suit.
 The Department later turned over the documents, which like the 2009 documents was well after the legislative session ended.
 The Department now claims that the suit should be dismissed as moot, while Fritz wants the court to order the Department to turn over requested documents on a more timely basis.

-The case is in Hawaii First Circuit Court, assigned to Judge Rhonda A. Nishimura.
-Civil No. 16-1-2120-11 RAN.
+The case is in Hawaii First Circuit Court, initially assigned to Judge Rhonda A. Nishimura and then taken up by Judge James H. Ashford upon her retirement.
+Civil No. 16-1-2120-11 JHA.
 Fritz is represented by The Civil Beat Law Center for the Public Interest.
-His motion for summary judgment will be heard on August 15, 2017.

 - Plaintiff’s Motion for Summary Judgment